ABOUT US

 Board Treasurer

-Mary’s background includes 27 years in the Army - leading healthcare professionals and institutions, culminating in building a program for the war’s most severely injured and wounded to support their and their caregivers’ many transitions.
-She has built several nonprofits and businesses to include the Bob Woodruff Foundation and an intermediary to support over 130 communities across the country serving military, veterans and their families.
-Mary joined Advocates in Detention Northwest in November 2023 and also volunteers with several other nonprofits here in the Pacific Northwest and on the East Coast.
+Mary’s background includes 27 years in the U.S. Army, leading military healthcare professionals and institutions, including the building of a system to support the most severely injured and wounded in recent wars through the many transitions they and their caregivers face.
+Mary has helped build up several nonprofits and businesses, including the Bob Woodruff Foundation and and intermediaries in support of over 130 communities across the country serving military veterans and their families.

 Dr. Louisa Beal